what happens when you set boundaries in a relationship

 2. Document everything!

-Defending yourself from bullies also demands that you keep a journal and write down every bullying incident.
-Documenting each and every occurrence serves two purposes:
+Defending yourself against bullies requires keeping a journal and recording bullying incidents.
+Documenting every occurrence serves two purposes:

-Always record the incidents using the 5-W method (What, Who, When, Where, Why, and sometimes How).
-In other words, you must write down the names of not only your bullies, but anyone present when the altercation took place.
+Always record incidents using the 5 Ws (What, Who, When, Where, Why) and sometimes How.
+Write down the names of not only your bullies, but also anyone present when the altercation took place.

 You should also record the date and exact time.
 Very important!